-- Therefore, besides receiving £2,000 or £1,000 worth of dividends tax-free, you might have some other tax-free dividends if you have any personal allowance left.
+- Therefore, paying yourself dividends of £2,000 or £1,000 tax-free, you might have some other tax-free dividends if you have any personal allowance left.

 - The rest of your disbursements up to the higher rates tax level of £50,270 will be taxed at the basic rate of 8.75%.

-- In terms of paying your tax on dividends over to HM Revenue & Customs, you will do this via your Self-Assessment tax return once per year.
+- In terms of paying your tax on limited company dividends over to HM Revenue & Customs, you will do this via your Self-Assessment tax return once per year.

-It is best practice to make your dividends and salary payments separately from the company bank account.
+It is best practice for a company to pay a UK contractor’s dividends and salary payments separately from the company bank account.
 When you do this, it is evident in your business records and accounting system what any payments are in relation to.

 If you combine the payments, this could present questions from HMRC later on.
-Therefore, it is best practice in your accounting records to show clearly which payments are for salary and dividends.
+Therefore, it is best practice in your accounting records to show clearly which payments are for UK contractor dividends and salary.
 This may then save you from having to answer unnecessary questions from HMRC at a later date.

 Link to Contractor Advice UK group on LinkedIn